trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 Private repositories can be accessed using OAuth Tokens instead of personal credentials.
 To create an OAuth Token follow these steps:

-* Open your GitHub account settings
+1. Open your GitHub account settings
-* Select 'Developer Settings' from the left-hand menu
+2. Select *Developer Settings* from the left-hand menu
-* Select 'Personal Access Tokens' from the left-hand menu
+3. Select *Personal Access Tokens* from the left-hand menu
-* Select the 'Generate New Token button
+4. Select the *Generate New Token* button

 ![](/images/blog/jekyll-themes-with-github/screen-shot-2019-06-27-at-9-56-42-am.png){: width="1998" height="646"}

 Set the relevant permissions which the token will have access to.
 Once the token has generated, note it and keep it private.
 Keys are not recoverable once they're lost.

-To use a private theme the repository URL specified in the site's Gemfile needs to include the token:
+To use a private theme the repository URL specified in the site's `Gemfile` needs to include the token:[...](https://cloudcannon.com/tutorial/2019/06/13/private-jekyll-themes-with-gemfury/){: target="_blank"}

 ~~~
 gem 'mytheme', '>= 0.1.0', :git => 'https://TOKEN:x-oauth-basic@github.com/USERNAME/mytheme.git'